GeoGuessr

-GeoGuessr is a browser-based geography game in which players guess locations from Google Street View imagery.
-The game features multiple game modes, including singleplayer and multiplayer competitions.
-Launched in 2013 by Anton Wallén, the game maintained a relatively small yet active player base until 2020, when the COVID-19 pandemic and social media brought a large influx of new players.
-In July 2022, the game had 40 million player accounts.
+GeoGuessr is a browser-based geography game in which players try to deduce locations from Google Street View imagery.
+The game includes various modes, such as single-player and multiplayer competitions.

+Launched in 2013 by Anton Wallén, the game maintained a relatively small but active player base until 2020, when the COVID-19 pandemic and social media led to a significant influx of new players.
+In 2024, the game moved to a subscription model, with limited free gameplay.

-The game has been described as an educational tool for geography; players can learn and identify global geographical and cultural characteristics such as writing systems, architecture, driving practices, flags, vehicle registration plates, and flora.
+The game has been described as an educational tool for geography, allowing players to learn and identify various global geographical and cultural characteristics.
+These include writing systems, architecture, left- and right-hand traffic, flags, vehicle registration plates, landscapes and flora.
+This educational aspect enhances players' understanding of different cultures and regions around the world.

 Gameplay

 Modes

 The "classic" GeoGuessr game mode consists of five rounds, each displaying a different street view location for the player to guess on a map.
 The player then receives a score of up to 5,000 points depending on how accurate their guess was, up to 25,000 points for a perfect game.
-Games may be user-generated or random.
+Games may be user-generated or randomly generated from a pool of locations.